hirthickroshangk/youtube-clone-html-css/README.md

 - Clean and semantic HTML structure
 - Styled with CSS3 including flexbox for layout
 - Organized and readable code for easy maintenance
-- (Optional) Responsive design for multiple screen sizes
+- Media Queries for responsive design

 ---